HSG-AIML-Teaching/ML2022-Lab/README.md

 <!-- ![Course Banner](banner.png) -->

-Dear Course Participants,

 Welcome to our 8,860,1.00 elective course **Machine Learning**, taught by **Prof. Dr. Damian Borth**.

 Lectures and hands-on lab courses alternate to provide a better learning experience in this course.
 The lab course materials for Python programming, Machine Learning, and Deep Learning are available and accessible through this repository.

 Please use a laptop computer for the lab courses (not a tablet) to fully participate in the code labs.